 The physicians and staff at the Kaufman Eye Institute take great pride in helping less fortunate countries receive the eye care that is much needed.
 Click here to learn about our most recent medical mission.

-Founded by Stuart J. Kaufman, M.D. in 1981, the Kaufman Eye Institute is one of the Tampa Area's leading ophthalmologist centers.
-Dr. Kaufman's research in the field of eye related disorders, such as glaucoma, cataracts and macular degeneration, has brought critical acclaim from the medical community, and his studies have been published in both America and Europe, in 1981.
+Founded by Stuart J. Kaufman, M.D. in 1981, the Kaufman Eye Institute is one of Florida's leading ophthalmology centers.
+Dr. Kaufman's research in the field of eye related disorders, such as glaucoma, cataracts and retinal diseases, has brought critical acclaim from the medical community.
+His studies have been published in both America and Europe.
 Dr. Kaufman is a magna cum laude graduate of Brooklyn College of the City University of New York.
 Dr. Kaufman graduated from New York Medical College in Manhattan.
-He interned at Los Angeles County/University of Southern California Medical Center (the largest medical center in the United States).
+He interned in ophthalmology at Doheny Eye Institute and Los Angeles County/University of Southern California Medical Center (the largest medical center in the United States).

-Dr. Steven Gross, M.D., is board certified ophthalmologist and neurologist who specializes in reconstructive and aesthetic oculoplastic surgery and neuro-ophthalmogy.
+Dr. Steven Gross, M.D., is board certified ophthalmologist and neurologist who specializes in reconstructive and aesthetic oculoplastic surgery and neuro-ophthalmology.

 Originally from Queens, New York, Dr. Gross graduated from Northwestern University with a Bachelor of Science in Biochemistry and Molecular Biology.
 He trained in pediatric medicine at the University of Illinois Research Hospital in Chicago and St. Louis Children's Hospital of the Washington University School of Medicine.
 His ophthalmology training was done at the Manhattan Eye, Ear and Throat Hospital and the Columbia University Harkness Eye Institute.
 He also trained in adult and pediatric neurology at the Neurological Institute of Columbia University in New York City.
 He has subspecialty fellowship training in neuro-ophthalmology ( Columbia University), reconstructive and aesthetic oculoplastic surgery ( Southeastern Oculoplastics Center and Paces Plastic Surgery, Atlanta) and pediatric ophthalmology and strabismology (Baylor College of Medicine and Cullen Eye Institute, Houston).